Disclosure: I received this item free of charge for review purposes. All opinions are my own.

-The collections from Lise Charmel on the Honey’s website are true Collections–meaning that they are clearly designed in a capsule.
+The collections from Lise Charmel on the Honey’s website are true Collections — meaning they are clearly designed in a capsule.
 So each capsule has a name and concept, and within it are around 10 pieces that share a color palette and fabric and trim.
-There’s a sense of cohesion which makes shopping each collection a pleasure, like you’re being gently led on a fantasy by a very skilled docent who knows a lot more than you do.
+There’s a sense of cohesion that makes shopping each collection a pleasure, like you’re being gently led on a fantasy by a very skilled docent who knows a lot more than you do.
 It’s nice to give full trust to fine design.

 I was drawn to the Precieux Tissage collection because I loved the elegance of the black lace.
 Some of Lise Charmel is more elaborate and baroque than I might wear, but this group was a perfectly wearable set of pieces that are also incredibly sexy.

 I decided to wear the special occasion Sexy String and Half Cup Bra in a non-special occasion way.
 Just on a Tuesday, under my leggings and jeans and t-shirt and thermal and sweater and puffy jacket.
 It’s cold here in New York in February, and the extra naked seconds required to sort out all the criss crossing thong straps almost made me give up and throw on a big cotton number instead.
 But I have to say: the strap detangling is worth it.
 It’s magic how this pile of straps on my bed ended up encasing the body once on.
 The lace is stretchy enough to be comfortable, but the bra and panty are carefully structured with velvet elastic straps, rigid mesh lining, and varied levels of stretch in the various lace and mesh.